 “Doctors will often take X-rays and scans to determine if a player has suffered such serious injuries as a fracture, dislocated shoulder, or concussion.”

 A key factor with regard to injuries is the condition of the court.
 The goals must be adequately padded, and the walls behind them should also be padded and not too close to the basket.
 The boundary lines should not be near the officials’ table, bleachers, or other structures.
 The floor must also be clean, without debris, and not slippery.
+Hardwood floor can be the best option for preventing basketball injuries.
 If the game is played outside, the court area should be free of natural hazards, such as holes and rocks, and night games must be properly lit.

 Types of Basketball Injuries and Their Treatment

 There is a saying that, playing basketball proper way can reduce the injuries, still some injuries are accidental and cannot be avoided.
 During a game, players should be alert to the danger of collisions, keeping an eye on other players’ movements.
 Another way of reducing injuries is to play fair, refraining from tripping, pushing, holding, elbowing, blocking, and charging into opponents.

 Still, the following types of injury occur due to collisions, rough contact, and falls:

 This can be caused by any hard hit during a game, such as a collision with another player or a bad fall.
 Acute injuries include contusions, abrasions, lacerations, sprains, strains, and fractures.
 “Contusion” is the medical name for a bruise, which may be bad enough to cause swelling and bleeding in the muscles or other tissues.

 An abrasion is a scrape, and a laceration is a cut that is usually deep enough to require stitches.
 A sprain is a stretch or tear of a ligament, which is the tissue that supports joints by connecting bones and cartilage.